Synthesizing and analyzing large amounts of language is one thing, but can AI write poetry?

 The quality of poetry AI writes is partly determined by what instructions and guidance you give it.

-Here are three AI poetry examples generated by Jarvis, my personal favorite AI writer.
+Here are three AI poetry examples generated by Jasper (formally known as Jarvis), my personal favorite AI writer.
 I hope they show you the power of this kind of technology.

 The first poem example:

 but then she disappeared in the cold of night.